How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Recent sales in your Washington neighborhood give you a starting point, but you’ll subtract estimated repair costs to land in realistic territory.

-Unfortunately, structural damage scares buyers way more than cosmetic issues that look awful but cost less to fix.
+Unfortunately, structural damage scares buyers way more than cosmetic issues that look awful but cost less.

-Moreover, Seattle, Washington’s market has its own nuances when it comes to water damage, so an appraiser who knows local conditions can help you avoid pricing mistakes when you sell.
+Moreover, Seattle, Washington’s market has its own nuances regarding water damage, so an appraiser who knows local conditions can help you avoid pricing mistakes when you sell.

 Step 5: Market Your Water-Damaged Property